 If you have a lawn irrigation system, make sure all the water has drained from the system before the first freeze.
 Depending on the type of system you’ve installed, this may require the assistance of a professional.
 A pro charges $50 to $150 to winterize an irrigation system.

 Take a flashlight and visit your crawl space in January.
 This is where moisture and drainage problems can cause the most damage.
 Because the summer is often so dry in the Northwest, standing water typically doesn’t show up in a crawl space until January or so, Katen says, when the soil has been fully re-saturated.
 If you have standing water, try to pinpoint whether it’s coming from pipes inside the house or from water flowing in through cracks in the foundation.
 For advice on fixing the problem, consult a credentialed home inspector or building contractor.

 Prune trees.
 Contact with trees is bad for roofs and siding; friction and trapped moisture shorten the lifespan of building materials.
 All major pruning should be done in winter, when trees are dormant.
 Fall and winter is also a great time to tackle any landscaping projects and plant perennials, shrubs, and trees, as they’ll have a chance to get established long before dry weather hits.

 Spending a weekend or two on maintenance can prevent expensive repairs and alert you to developing problems before they become serious.

-I am pleased to be with RE/MAX Professionals, a highly respected and innovative real estate firm in Olympia, WA.
+I am pleased to be with RE/MAX Northwest, a highly respected and innovative real estate firm in Olympia, WA.
 I am an experienced broker who enjoys working with Residential Buyers and Sellers.
-As a long time resident of Thurston County, I enjoy sharing my knowledge and passion about the community and surrounding areas and what they have to offer.
+As a lon....